 - Develop risk measurement criteria consistent with the organization’s mission, goal objectives, and critical success factors.

-- Identify threats to each information asset in the context of its containers.
+- Identify threats to each information asset.

-- Identify and analyze risks to information assets and begin to develop mitigation approaches
+- Identify and analyze risks to information assets and begin to develop mitigation approaches.

 Microsoft Security Assessment Tool